JumpyLionnn/packet-master/README.md

 # packet-master
- a serialization and deserialization library made in c
+ a serialization and deserialization library made in c++

 This has been a learning experience.
 It can serialize uint8_t uint16_t, uint32_t, and bool to their smallest representable way.